 |Connections||Check the connection of the valve to the regulator and the gas line to your gas appliance.
 Make sure that you tighten both connections properly before proceeding.
 You should also ensure that the connections are free from obstructions of dirt.|

 |Rubber O Ring and Regulator||If your regulator has a rubber O ring, check it is in good working order.
-The regulator should be free from nicks, chips, and dirt for it to work properly.|
+The regulator should be free from nicks, chips, and dirt to work properly.|

 |Gas Hose||There should not be any cracks or splits in the hose.
-If it is damaged, replace it.|
+If it is damaged, you’ll need to replace it.|

 |Valve Stem||Conduct a dish soap test on the valve stem.
-If it bubbles, the stem may need replacing.
+If it bubbles, the stem will need replacing.
 It is good practice to replace your valve stem every ten years.
-But in some cases, the stem may need replacing earlier.|
+But in some cases, the stem can need replacing earlier.|

 |Bleed Screw||Have you been using your propane tank for a while now?
 Every propane tank has a bleed screw in the valve that has to be opened to refill the tank.
-This screw can become loose over time.
-If yours does, you will have to replace it.|
+The screw can become loose over time.
+If yours does, please replace it.|

-6. Test Your Gas Appliance
+#6 Test Your Appliance